jtv/libpqxx/include/pqxx/doc/escaping.md

-If you look carefully, you'll see that thanks to the added escape characters (a single-quote is escaped in SQL by doubling it) all we get is a very strange-looking password string--but not a change in the SQL statement.
+If you look carefully, you'll see that thanks to the added escape characters (a single-quote is escaped in SQL by doubling it) all we get is a very strange-looking password string — but not a change in the SQL statement.

 In practice, of course, it would be better to use parameters: